How to take care of your natural hair as a Black Woman

 Use a moisturizing conditioner with lightweight, essential oils.
 Oils like grape seed oil, coconut oil, argan oil are more easily absorbed by hair, Lightweight oils will moisturize your hair and make it shiny, they won't weight it down but don’t put a lot just enough.

 This are some great essential oils for a Black Woman natural hair:

-Corn oil, extra virgin olive oil, jojoba oil, avocado oil, apricot kernel oil, rosemary oil, vitamin E oil, black seed oil, tea tree oil, eucalyptus oil, peppermint oil, coconut oil, castro oil, grape seed oil, argan oil, monoi oil, almond oil, Shea butter oil, Tamanu oil, kendi oil, baobab oil, Amla oil, and more.
+Corn oil, extra virgin olive oil, jojoba oil, avocado oil, apricot kernel oil, rosemary oil, vitamin E oil, black seed oil, tea tree oil, eucalyptus oil, peppermint oil, coconut oil, castor oil, grape seed oil, argan oil, monoi oil, almond oil, Shea butter oil, Tamanu oil, kendi oil, baobab oil, Amla oil, and more.

 Products that contain silicons and sulfates leaves buildups and dry hair.

 This two ingredients goes together, if your use the first one your need the second one.
-There is a pro using silicone on your hair, is a great moisturizer and detangle it leaves hair nice and smooth, but it can only be removed with sulfate.
+There is a pro using silicon on your hair, is a great moisturizer and detangle it leaves hair nice and smooth, but it can only be removed with sulfate.